State: Ohio National Guard members to help in 2nd prison - WHIZ News

 COLUMBUS, Ohio (AP) — Members of the National Guard are being trained to help at a second Ohio prison as coronavirus infections among correctional workers continue to spread, the state prisons agency said Friday.

-The guard members will assist with “mission critical functions” at Marion Correctional Facility, said JoEllen Smith, spokeswoman for the Ohio Department of Rehabilitation and Correction.
+The 50 or so guard members will assist with “mission critical functions” at Marion Correctional Facility, said JoEllen Smith, spokeswoman for the Ohio Department of Rehabilitation and Correction.
 The State Highway Patrol is also helping guard the prison’s perimeter, Smith said.

 The latest figures show 95 staffers at the Marion prison have tested positive for the virus, more than a quarter of the total staff of about 350.
 At Pickaway Correctional Facility, where some members of the Ohio National Guard already were sent to supplement medical staffing, 48 of about 340 employees had positive tests.